Equation of State Extrapolation Systematics: Parametric vs. Nonparametric Inference of Neutron Star Structure: Results

-Overall, the dataset decisively favors the ST+PDT hotspot geometry, and within either geometry, shows a mild to strong preference for the GP extrapolation.
+Overall, the dataset decisively favors the ST+PDT hotspot geometry, and within either geometry, shows a substantial preference for the GP extrapolation.
 The combination of ST+PDT+GP is the most strongly supported model.

-\section{Comparison with Ng et al.}
+\subsection{Comparison with Ng et al.}

 Our results can be compared directly with the recent work of Ng et al.~\citep{Ng:2025wdj}, who also adopt a semi-nonparametric EOS framework based on Gaussian Processes.
-Using a comparable set of astrophysical observations, they report $R_{1.4} = 11.4^{+0.98}_{-0.60}$ km and $M_{\max} = 2.31^{+0.35}_{-0.23} M_\odot$ (90\% C.L.), whereas our ST+PDT+GP analysis yields $R_{1.4} = 11.75^{+0.58}_{-0.47}$ km and $M_{\max} = 2.31^{+0.23}_{-0.24} M_\odot$.
+Using a comparable set of astrophysical observations, they report $R_{1.4} = 11.4^{+0.98}_{-0.60}$ km and $M_{\max} = 2.31^{+0.35}_{-0.23} M_\odot$ (90\% C.L.), whereas our ST+PDT+GP analysis yields $R_{1.4} = 11.8^{+0.55}_{-0.51}$ km and $M_{\max} = 2.29^{+0.24}_{-0.23} M_\odot$.
 Although the median values are consistent, the credible intervals reported by Ng et al. are noticeably broader than those obtained in this work.

 An important difference lies in the inference methodology.
 Ng et al. do not provide explicit details of their sampling scheme.
 However, their Gaussian-process framework closely follows Landry et al.~\citep{Landry:2018prl} and Essick et al.~\citep{Essick:2019ldf}, where posterior distributions are obtained via direct Monte Carlo draws of EOS realizations from the GP prior, reweighted by the likelihood.
 Convergence in that approach is typically monitored using the effective sample size.
 While this procedure is formally correct, it is computationally inefficient in high-dimensional problems where the posterior occupies only a small fraction of the prior volume.
 As a result, many samples carry negligible weight, limiting the effective number of posterior draws and leading to broader credible intervals.